innoq/typescript-base-app/README.md

 * [expressjs](https://github.com/expressjs/express) might be the most popular Node.js web framework out there
 * The [routing controllers](https://github.com/typestack/routing-controllers) packages allows to simply declare controllers via decorators, much like in Java Spring with annotations.
 * The [typedi](https://github.com/typestack/typedi) package allows to declare and inject services for DI/IOC.
+* I do use mongodb (just because it's easy for an example).
+I do not use an ORM like mongoose, mainly because ORMs are magic, performance eating monsters that aren't needed if you work with a document database (opinionated).

 Please be aware that these are just examples.
 There are other good packages out there for all of these purposes.